76ers vs. Nets: Betting Trends, Record ATS, Home/Road Splits

 Additional 76ers Insights & Trends

-- The 76ers have a 5-5 record against the spread while going 5-5 overall over their past 10 contests.
+- The 76ers are 6-4 against the spread and 6-4 overall over their last 10 contests.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.